rage/programming-23/data/part-11/4-more-recursion-examples.md

 <img src="11_4_2.png">

-As you can see from the image above, both the left and right "subtrees" are fully fledged binary trees themselves, and the only node left outside the recursive calls is the parent node, which is processed in step 1 above before calling the function recursively.
-So, we can be sure that when the exectuion of the function finishes, each node has been visited exactly once.
+As you can see from the image above, both the left and right "subtrees" are fully fledged binary trees themselves, and the only node left outside the recursive calls is the parent node, which is processed in step 1, before calling the function recursively.
+So, we can be sure that when the execution of the function finishes, each node has been visited exactly once.

-An iterative version of a binary tree traversal would be much more complicated as we would have to somehow keep track of all the nodes we have already visited.
+An iterative version of a binary tree traversal would be much more complicated, as we would have to somehow keep track of all the nodes we have already visited.
 The same principles are true for all computational tree structures, not just binary ones.

 A binary tree is easily modelled in Python code as well.
 We only need to write a class definition for a single node.
-It has a value attribute and also attributes for the left and right child nodes:
+It has a value attribute and attributes for the left and right child nodes:

 ```python